Learning-howto-Code/screen-break/README.md

 # Screen-Break
 A friendly little app that reminds you to take a break every hour.

+Check out the video to see how it works!

 Built with TKinter and Python Screen Break opens a pop up window every hour with a friendly reminder to take a break, a recomendation for what to do and a streak counter.
 Works on Mac, Windows and Linux, but only tested on Mac(for now)